andyvroberts/seafoam/localdb.md

 This role will never be actively used by the appication.
 It provides protection so that the database cannot be deleted accidentally, as a schema owner has no database level privileges.

 ## Create a Schema
 In Postgres, privilege management is not as sophisticated as in other RDBMS providers such as MS SQL or Oracle.
-Because the alternate ebss applications will use entity frameworks to interact with the database, the user will need to perform a wide range of DDL and DML operations.
+Because the alternate ebss applications will use entity frameworks to interact with the database, the schema owner will need to perform a wide range of DDL and DML operations.
 The best way to achieve this is by:
 - restricting access to a single schema within the database
-- allowing full access within the schema
+- but allowing full access within the schema

 Create the role, then the schema and grant the schema to the role.
 Show all schemas and tables.
 ```